 Gazumping a buyer is when you accept an offer from another party, despite your current offer been agreed verbally.
 Basically going back on your word, as in the UK no property sale is classed as legally binding until contracts have been exchanged.
 And it’s this which is why the majority of sellers who can gazump choose not to, despite it being a way for them to achieve a better price or a faster sale.

-As you’d imagine, there’s a strong argument that gazumping is unethical, because in the majority of cases it also causes property chains to break.
+As you’d imagine, there’s a strong argument that gazumping is unethical, because in the majority of cases, it also causes property chains to break.
 So you could argue that by gazumping your buyer you’re in fact gazumping the entire chain, as they’re all going to have to wait for your now ex-buyer to find a new onward purchase.

-Exactly why we’d advise that when making any onward purchase that you consider taking out a form of gazumping insurance, especially if the purchase will tie you into a chain.
+Exactly why we’d advise that when making any onward purchase you consider taking out a form of gazumping insurance, especially if the purchase will tie you into a chain.
 Being gazumped often means that your survey costs and any house repayments arrangement fees will be lost.
-However with that being said, gazumping can be a useful tool to speed up your own property sale.
+However, with that being said, gazumping can be a useful tool to speed up your own property sale.

 If you’ve accepted an offer from a buyer who’s now struggling to get finance or slack at keeping in contact with their solicitors, gazumping them can be a great way to cut the hassle and speed up your sale.
 Just don’t tell them we told you so.

-FYI: If gazumping is a real concern to any buyer they can request for their solicitor to draw up what’s called an anti gazumping agreement, which will make the verbal agreement between you both legally binding.
-While this can be expensive and also prevent you gazumping them later on in the sale, it’s important that you don’t see it as a negative sign.
+FYI: If gazumping is a real concern to any buyer they can request for their solicitor to draw up what’s called an anti-gazumping agreement, which will make the verbal agreement between you both legally binding.
+While this can be expensive and also prevent you from gazumping them later on in the sale, it’s important that you don’t see it as a negative sign.
 Paying a solicitor to draw up an agreement like this is a sure sign that they’re a committed buyer!
 Congrats!